 This processing is completed directly by the Council and jointly with partners and commissioned private and third sector providers.
 The purposes of processing include:

 - informing people about minerals and waste development plan document preparation, publication, submission, examination, adoption, and events

-- informing people about the preparation, revision and adoption of other planning policy or evidence documents, and documents relating to application procedures
+- informing people about the preparation, revision, adoption and implementation of other planning policy, strategy or evidence documents, and documents relating to application procedures

-- inviting people to respond to consultations on minerals and waste development plan documents, other planning policy and evidence documents and documents relating to planning application procedures
+- inviting people to respond to consultations on minerals and waste development plan documents, other planning policy, strategy and evidence documents and documents relating to planning application procedures

 - recording and publishing consultation responses

 Personal data collected and lawful basis

 The service collects and processes personal information which is relevant to the service provided:

 - telephone numbers

 - any other personal information that an individual or organisation may provide to us within their comments or representations during the process of developing, consulting on and/or examining development plan documents, other planning policy or evidence documents, or documents relating to application procedures